 - Consistent strength of automata across the greatest number of contexts.
 (Automata may utilize only trivial processing and memory.)

 - Goal is “win else survive”.

-- Self evolution of independent automata.
+- Self-evolution of independent automata.
 Code must be self-contained.
 Automata can improve by optimization and growth.

 - Application in non-sequential, non-simultaneous contexts.
 (Automata are self-limiting per decision speed vs. quality of decision.)